Why Do I Wear Holes In The Back Of My Shoes?

 Option 3: Fabric covered gel sheeting

 The gel material used in gel toe sleeves and caps is great for preventing blisters.
 It can be purchased in adhesive sheets with a thickness of 5mm.
-You can trim a heel-grip shape and apply it to the back of your shoe, just like a heel counter.
-The material itself undergoes a lot of shear (internal stretching) via its shear low modulus.
+You can trim a heel-grip shape and apply it to the back of your shoe, just like a heel grip.
+The material itself undergoes a lot of shear (internal stretching) via its low shear modulus.
 This means the skin is spared of some shear that could lead to blisters.
-I’ve used this myself and with a few patients and the overriding issue is that it rolls down.
+I’ve used this myself to stop wearing holes in my shoes, and with a few patients.
+The difficulty with it is that it rolls down.
 Due to the thickness of the material, your sock catches the top of the material too easily when you slide your heel into your shoe and the gel ends up rolling down.
 It can also wear out quickly in the presence of a Haglund’s deformity.
 It’s unfortunate because on the face of it, this material holds a lot of hope.
 However, fear not, because the next option is the clear winner in my humble opinion.